 Downing Street has a brand new briefing room which has attracted a barrage of criticism from taxpayers, the Labour Party and mockery across social media platforms.
-Here, Account Executive Roseanne Ganley takes a closer look inside the press room – and finds the star of the show on the sidelines.
+Here, we take a closer look inside the press room – and find the star of the show on the sidelines.

 The general consensus on Monday following the unveiling of the Government’s brand new press briefing room was – well, that’s £2.6 million the British taxpayer will never see again.

 This was followed swiftly by social media comments likening the Union Jack-bedecked platform to the set of Judge Judy or the West Wing.

 This was the first of the new “White House style” media briefings that Downing Street have devised to help keep us abreast of Covid news.